janbaykara/env-var/README.md

 ```

 When it comes to testing code that relies on environment variables this is also
-great since you can stub out *env-var* using *proxyquire* and *sinon* to easily
+great since you can mock out *env-var* using *proxyquire* to easily alter
-alter results returned without having to share state via *process.env*.
+results returned without having to share state via *process.env*.
 A
 demonstration of this is at the bottom of the README.